What is a rateable value and how is it calculated?

 Non-Domestic property has a rateable value (RV) which is based on the market rent it would be expected to command.

-A revaluation is carried out every five years so that values in the rating list can be kept up to date.
+A revaluation is usually carried out every five years so that values in the rating list can be kept up to date.
 An independent valuation officer of the Valuation Office Agency (external link) fixes the rateable value of non-domestic property.